Swept wing: Sweep theory

 Sweep theory is an aeronautical engineering description of the behavior of airflow over a wing when the wing's leading edge encounters the airflow at an oblique angle.
 The development of sweep theory resulted in the swept wing design used by most modern jet aircraft, as this design performs more effectively at transonic and supersonic speeds.
 In its advanced form, sweep theory led to the experimental oblique wing concept.

-Adolf Busemann introduced the concept of the swept wing and presented this in 1935 at the 5.
-Volta-Congress in Rome.
+Adolf Busemann introduced the concept of the swept wing and presented this in 1935 at the Fifth Volta Conference in Rome.
 Sweep theory in general was a subject of development and investigation throughout the 1930s and 1940s, but the breakthrough mathematical definition of sweep theory is generally credited to NACA's Robert T. Jones in 1945.
 Sweep theory builds on other wing lift theories.
 Lifting line theory describes lift generated by a straight wing (a wing in which the leading edge is perpendicular to the airflow).
 Weissinger theory describes the distribution of lift for a swept wing, but does not have the capability to include chordwise pressure distribution.
 There are other methods that do describe chordwise distributions, but they have other limitations.
 Jones' sweep theory provides a simple, comprehensive analysis of swept wing performance.

 An explanation of how the swept wing works was offered by Robert T. Jones:

 "Assume a wing is a cylinder of uniform airfoil cross-section, chord and thickness and is placed in an airstream at an angle of yaw – i.e., it is swept back.
 Now, even if the local speed of the air on the upper surface of the wing becomes supersonic, a shock wave cannot form there because it would have to be a sweptback shock – swept at the same angle as the wing – i.e., it would be an oblique shock.
 Such an oblique shock cannot form until the velocity component normal to it becomes supersonic."